lebao3105/lfsbuild/README.md

 This project based on LFS Book (also BLFS) Development build - which provides nearly latest packages.
 The stable version is 11.x series.

-This script will install a Linux distribution from scratch.
-Backup your data, and make a partition.<br>
+This script will install Linux system to your partition!
+Backup your data first!<br>
 ALL data on the new partition WILL BE DESTROYED.
 Make sure to format it to Ext4/Btrfs format.
 Never use NTFS or FAT!

 This will takes you a lot of times (building GCC and Binutils + Linux kernel are the longests).
 You can do something you need, e.g your homeworks.
 But still look your PC.